stanleyeosakul/mean-auth-app-universal/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Please note that this will not start your MongoDB connection.

 # Code Updates to Original Project
-The original project by [Brad Traversy](https://www.youtube.com/user/TechGuyWeb) was made in early Febuary 2017 with Angular 2.
+The original project by [Brad Traversy](https://www.youtube.com/user/TechGuyWeb) was made in mid Febuary 2017 with Angular 2.
 Since that time, there have been numerous code-breaking changes, especially with the release of Angular 5 in early November 2017.
 Hopefully, this repository will help others code-along to this outstanding video series more easily.

 ## Back-End Updates [Parts 1 - 4]
 The following changes should be made to your code when developing your back-end.
 Most of these updates reflect changes to third-party packages such as Passport.js, bcrpyt, and mongoose.